How to Remove a Tree Stump

 If you want to plant on top of the stump, you can bury it in a location.
 When you plant the vegetation, the buried wood will act as a sort of sponge.
 In addition, it will continue to decay.
 The stump will provide sustenance to the vegetation that you plant.

 One of the best ways to get rid of a tree stump is to replant one.
-When it comes to yard waste collection sites, tree roots are typically not accepted.
 If the plan detailed above doesn’t work for you, you will have to come up with an alternative.

 There are tools that you need to buy or gather.